sdc-china/IDA-doc/_posts/2018-12-03-troubleshooting-frequently-asked-questions.md

 8. How to test a non-exposed human service?

    A non-exposed human service can only be tested in a Workflow Center environment.
 Before testing, assign the process application (or toolkit if the human service is created in a toolkit) Read permission to the test account in Workflow Center.
 A non-exposed human service cannot be tested in a Workflow Server environment.

+8. Can I access IDA web URLs using HTTP?

+   No, HTTP access is not supported by IDA.
+Please access IDA web URLs using HTTPS.
+If there's proxy server in front, please configure the proxy server to point to HTTPS port of IDA web.

 [add-permission-1]: ../images/references/add-permission-1.png
 [loginbpmoc]: ../images/references/loginbpmoc.png